Baby Corn Salad with Crispy Parsnip & Horseradish Dressing

 But as always, we like to add a little something extra to give an otherwise easy salad a lift.
 Top it with some buttered crispy parsnip ribbons, and you’ll find it goes well with the other ingredients.

-What you’ll really love is the dressing.
 This Tabasco horseradish vinaigrette is a smack in the face kind of punchy recipe needed to enhance the salad.
 It is spicy, with slight nasal clearing tinges as well as being tart.

 Recipe Overview